Bain-marie: Alternatives

 A contemporary alternative to the traditional, liquid-filled bain-marie is the electric "dry-heat" bain-marie, heated by elements below both pots.
 The dry-heat form of electric bains-marie often consumes less energy, requires little cleaning, and can be heated more quickly than traditional versions.
 They can also operate at higher temperatures, and are often much less expensive than their traditional counterparts.

 Electric bains-marie can also be wet, using either hot water or vapor, or steam, in the heating process.
 The open, bath-type bain-marie heats via a small, hot-water tub (or "bath"), and the vapour-type bain-marie heats with scalding-hot steam.

 Culinary applications

-In cooking applications, a bain-marie usually consists of a pan of water in which another container or containers of food to be cooked is/are placed.
+In cooking applications, a bain-marie usually consists of a pan or pot of water in which another container or containers of food to be cooked is/are placed.